AndreyShashlovDev/flexdi/README.md

 1. **Code Organization**: Group related services into modules.
 2. **Naming**: Use suffixes for different types of classes (Service, Repository, Presenter).
 3. **Singleton modules**: Use `@Singleton()` for modules that should be available with explicit import without creating new instances.
-4. **Presenters**: Use presenters to separate business logic from React components.
+4. **Presenters**: Use presenters to separate business logic from UI framework.
 5. **Testing**: The library makes testing easier by allowing real implementations to be replaced with mocks.

 ## Philosophy and Principles